Amplifying Feedback

 The amplification of climate action

-Here is a feedback cycle that could amplify climate action in Australia and thereby contribute to limiting global heating.
+Here is a feedback cycle that could amplify climate action in Australia and thereby help limit global heating.

 More popularity for the superpower vision